corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/corda-firewall-component.md

 * A supported Java distribution (see [Getting set up for CorDapp development](../../../../../../en/platform/corda/4.9/enterprise/cordapps/getting-set-up.md))
-* Corda: Enterprise Edition  JAR
+* Corda Enterprise JAR
 * Corda Firewall JAR
 * Zookeeper v3.6.1
 * Optional: SOCKS Proxy

 Finally, we show a full HA solution as recommended for production.
 This does require adding an external ZooKeeper cluster to provide `Bridge` leader election.
 Also there will be extra instances of the `Bridge` and `Float` processes.
 This allows hot-warm operation of all the `Bridge` and `Float` instances.
-The Corda: Enterprise Edition  node must be run as hot-cold HA too.
+The Corda Enterprise node must be run as hot-cold HA too.

 Highlighted in the diagram is the addition of the `haConfig` section to point at `zookeeper` and also the use of secondary addresses in the `alternateArtemisAddresses` to allow node failover and in the `floatAddresses` to point at a